tokio-rs/prost/README.md

 The implementation passes the majority of protobuf conformance tests for editions 2023, making it suitable for production use with modern protobuf schemas.

+### Required Protoc Version

+**Minimum `protoc` version: v25.0** (released November 2023)

+Edition 2023 support was introduced in protobuf v25.0.
+While prost works with any protoc v25.0 or later, we recommend using **v27.0+** for the best conformance test coverage and full editions feature support.
+The project CI uses v27.0.

 ## Feature Flags
 - `std`: Enable integration with standard library.
 Disable this feature for `no_std` support.
 This feature is enabled by default.
 - `derive`: Enable integration with `prost-derive`.
 Disable this feature to reduce compile times.
 This feature is enabled by default.